Codebase Readiness

 No. The assessment runs entirely inside Claude Code on your local machine.
 Your code never leaves your environment.

-Do I need Claude Code to run it?
+What do I need to run it?

 What if my score is low?